Cultural impact of Beyoncé: Country music revival

-Popularization of Afrobeats in the U.S.
+Popularization of afrobeats worldwide

-Beyoncé is credited with helping popularize African music (most notably Afrobeats) globally in the late 2010s.
+Beyoncé is credited with helping popularize African music (most notably afrobeats) globally in the late 2010s.
 Historically, Afrobeats music had not found mainstream success in the U.S., with African artists' attempts at breaking into the market repeatedly being thwarted.
 In 2019, Beyoncé released The Lion King: The Gift, which featured numerous African musicians.
 The album was described as an "unprecedented" tipping-point moment for the global exposure of African music by the London School of Economics, with several featured artists receiving significant career boosts and African music being promoted to the forefront of global popular culture.
 Rolling Stone, Billboard and Bloomberg credited Beyoncé with boosting the awareness and popularity of Afrobeats within the global music industry, ultimately leading to the establishment of the Billboard U.S. Afrobeats Songs chart and African music becoming increasingly mainstream in American culture.

 Music industry influence

 Surprise albums

 Beyoncé transformed how music is released through the invention of the surprise album in 2013.

 Beyoncé is widely credited with the invention of the surprise album, which revolutionized how music is released and marketed in the 21st century.
 Prior to Beyoncé's innovation, music releases were typically formulaic, with a lead single, release date announcement and a traditional marketing campaign.
 On December 13, 2013, Beyoncé released her 2013 eponymous album with no announcement, singles or promotion.
 This move, which has been termed 'pulling a Beyoncé', was "arguably the single most pivotal moment in all of 21st-century pop music" according to Billboard, with Beyoncé reorienting the music market to unconventional promotional rollouts.

 In an article for Teen Vogue, Philip Henry explained how Beyoncé's 2013 album "raised the bar for what we consumers expect", describing it as "one of the most important moments in music".
-Many artists would go on to adopt surprise rollouts, such as Drake, Taylor Swift, Frank Ocean, Rihanna and J. Cole, with MTV's Hilary Hughes writing in 2021 that "seven years after Beyoncés arrival, its ripple effect across the industry is undeniable".
-The Guardian's Peter Robinson explained how Beyoncé "reinvented how to release an album", putting excitement back into the music industry.
+Many artists would go on to adopt surprise rollouts, such as Drake, Taylor Swift, Frank Ocean, Rihanna and J. Cole, with MTVs Hilary Hughes writing in 2021 that "seven years after Beyoncés arrival, its ripple effect across the industry is undeniable".
+The Guardians Peter Robinson explained how Beyoncé "reinvented how to release an album", putting excitement back into the music industry.
 Robinson added that Beyoncé's release acts as "a masterclass in both exerting and relinquishing control", showing other artists how to effectively make a comeback.
 Brands outside of music, such as Nike and Apple, also began to do surprise releases, providing products direct-to-consumers without prior announcements.